-Solange Baki is a Growth Marketing Manager at Bumble, where she oversees global paid user acquisition campaigns.
+Solange Baki is a Senior Growth Marketing Manager at Bumble, where she oversees global paid user acquisition campaigns.
 Solange’s passion for the ad-tech industry began when she joined the popular demand-side platform, LoopMe, managing programmatic campaigns for key international accounts.
 With years of digital marketing knowledge under her belt, Solange holds a deep holistic understanding of the programmatic ecosystem.
 Currently, Solange manages third-party networks and paid search for Badoo and Bumble.

 Read Solange’s blog: “10 Questions Marketers Should Ask Before Testing A Media Source”

 In your own words, tell us about the apps that you manage?

 The platform is built around kindness, respect, and equality—we are always true to our brand and not afraid to stand for our values.

 Badoo is the dating app that encourages its users to date honestly.
 We’re also the world’s most widely-used dating network with millions of users across the globe.